damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 ![Koding, an integrated IDE in GitLab 8.11](/images/8_11/koding4.png)

-And now you're able to quickly check out any merge request, branch, and commit in a full-fledged IDE, that even allows you to use your local editor.
+And now you're able to quickly check out any merge request, branch, and commit in a complete IDE, that even allows you to use your local editor.

 ![Koding, an integrated IDE in GitLab 8.11](/images/8_11/koding3.png)